ncbi/icn3d/README.md

 ```

 ## Change log

+The production version [icn3d-1.2.1](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.2.1.zip) was release on August 18, 2016.
+Some bugs were fixed.

 The production version [icn3d-1.2.0](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.2.0.zip) was release on August 17, 2016.
 The dialog of 2D interactions was added to show the interactions among different chains.
 Both the nodes (chains) and lines (interactions) can be selected.
 Secondary structures will be calculated if the input PDB file has no defined secondary structure information.
 The previous files src/icn3d.js, src/full_ui.js, and src/simple_ui.js were separated into small files.